BehzadBozorgtabar/Retinal_Super_Resolution/README.md

 ## <a name="Citing"></a>Citing

-If you use Densepose, please use the following BibTeX entry.
+If you use this code, please use the following BibTeX entry.

 ```
   @inproceedings{mahapatra2017image,